 Under Maryland law, injured victims in a car accident have up to three years to file their claim with the court.
 This means you can sue the other driver even if one year has already passed.
 However, it is highly recommended that you pay careful attention to the time you have to file your claim under the statute of limitations.

-You may wonder why you should act immediately after your crash and file your claim.
-It is essential to understand that investigating a car crash can be complicated.
+You may wonder why you should act immediately after your crash and file your claim. it is essential to understand that investigating a car crash can be complicated.
 This is especially true in a crash involving multiple cars.
 Your attorney will likely spend a lot of time collecting and compiling all of the relevant data and building your case.
-Your lawyer may need the time granted by the statute of limitations to make sure they can build a robust case.
+Your Maryland personal injury lawyer may need the time granted by the statute of limitations to make sure they can build a robust case.

 It would be best to consider the consequences of not meeting the requirements set forth by the statute of limitations.
 If you don’t file your claim within the established time limit, you may lose your chance of obtaining compensation.